Mclmadden/CB68/Week_16.md

 Add some more co-authors/affiliations.

-No word from PI.
+No word from PI or modeling teams.

 ### Wednesday 5/10

+(ALMA propsal deadline this morning.)

 Awaiting update from PI.

 ### Thursday 5/11

 Awaitng update from PI.

-(ALMA propsal deadline this morning.)

 ### Friday 5/12